andwn/cave-story-md/README.md

 This is a rewrite/port of the popular freeware game Cave Story for Sega MegaDrive/Genesis.
 The engine is built using SGDK, and written almost entirely in C.

+It should work on any console or emulator (but not PAL yet).

 #### Download prebuilt ROM
 See: [Releases](https://github.com/andwn/cave-story-md/releases)

 #### Is this beatable?
 Not yet.
-Right now you can technically make it to Labyrinth, but only the parts leading up to the beginning of Grasstown are in a well working state (As you progress into Grasstown and Sand Zone you will notice the game getting emptier and buggier)
+Right now you can make it to the first room of Labyrinth, but only the parts leading up to the beginning of Sand Zone are in a well working state (a lot of NPCs don't move or are invisible as you get further into the game).
 Check out the [TODO list](doc/TODO.md) for progress.
-I may replace this list with issues eventually.

 #### Controls
 - C - Jump, confirm